 The film’s distinctive soundtrack was composed by jazz musician John Scott.
 Despite its low budget, Satan’s Slave was shot in Techniscope.

-In the UK, having been heavily censored by the BBFC, the film was initially released by Brent Walker on a double-bill with Thriller: A Cruel Picture, a Swedish rape ‘n’ revenge exploiter, and then later with Ruby and Squirm.
+Having been heavily censored by the BBFC (because society would fall apart otherwise?), the film was initially released in the UK by Brent Walker on a double-bill with Thriller: A Cruel Picture, a Swedish revenge exploiter, and then later with Ruby and Squirm.

 In the US, the film was picked up by Crown International although the print they distributed was the censored British version.
 In 2004, Anchor Bay released a longer widescreen version on DVD.

-In 2016, specialist label Moscovitch Music have released John Scott’s soundtrack score in both gorgeously packaged 12-inch vinyl and CD.
+In 2016, specialist label Moscovitch Music have released John Scott’s soundtrack score on both gorgeously packaged 12-inch vinyl and CD.

-A young woman, Catherine Yorke (Candace Glendenning), shares a ride with her parents to visit her uncle Alexander (Gough), that no one had met before.
+A young woman, Catherine Yorke (Candace Glendenning), shares a ride with her parents to visit her uncle Alexander (Michael Gough), that no one had met before.
 But the drive ends in tragedy when, during an accident, the parents of Catherine die charred.